UoB-CS-Algorithms-II/uob-cs-algorithms-ii.github.io/exam.markdown

    * The first section will contain short-answer questions worth a total of 75 marks, in a similar format to the Blackboard quizzes.
 For these questions, you won't need to show any working, and any working you do show won't be taken into account --- you'll just need to choose an option, fill in blanks, write down a number, or give some similarly short answer.
 If you do show working, it's important that you circle your final answer or otherwise make it very clear what it is.
    * The second section will contain long-answer questions worth a total of 75 marks, in a similar format to the problem sheets.
 For these questions, you should show your working as you will be able to get partial credit even for an incorrect answer.

 * Not all the questions will be of equal difficulty.
 I subscribe to the idea that a unit mark of 40 should be attainable by everyone in the class who's willing to put effort in, a mark of 70 should show genuinely impressive understanding of the material, and a mark of 90 or more should be a huge achievement that comes round once per year or less.
 This means the questions will start out relatively easy, to make sure it's not too hard to pass, and then get progressively harder, to make sure it's not too easy to get a high mark.
+In particular, **you are not expected to finish the exam**.
 To help you plan your time, each question (and each part of multi-part questions) will be tagged "short", "medium" or "long".
 In total, 80 marks will be available from short questions, 50 marks will be available from medium questions, and 20 marks will be available from long questions, for a total of 150.
    * Short questions will correspond to questions rated [\*] or to the easier questions rated [\*\*] on the quizzes and example sheets.
    * Medium questions will correspond to the harder questions rated [\*\*] on the quizzes and example sheets, or to the easier [\*\*\*] questions.
 Some of them will require you to prove results or come up with new algorithms, and some of them will be similar to "short" questions but be more involved and require more time and effort for the same amount of marks.
    * Long questions will correspond to questions rated [\*\*\*] and [\*\*\*\*] on the quizzes and example sheets.
 They are intended to push the very best students, and you should not attempt them unless you have already tried all the short and medium questions.